 Field trips for grades K-3 are 90 minutes long.

-Field trips are available from mid-October through to November.
+Field trips are available from March – June and September – November.
 When completing the request form, please provide us with 2-3 date options to facilitate scheduling.
 We are now booking for March – June 2021.

 For grades K-3, we require one teacher or chaperone for every 8 students.
 For grades 4-12, we require one teacher or chaperone for every 10 students.
 If you are unable to meet this requirement, please let us know on the request form.